St Martin's Cathedral, Bratislava: Catacombs, crypts and sepulchres

-Over the centuries, the cathedral's sepulchres filled with many significant figures, such as ecclesiastic dignitaries, presidents of the historic Pozsony county as well as Jozef Ignác Bajza, the author of the first Slovak novel, but also with dozens of bishops, canons, French priests fleeing the French revolution and many people outside the Catholic Church.
+Over the centuries, the cathedral's sepulchres filled with many significant figures, such as ecclesiastic dignitaries, presidents of the historic Pozsony county as well as Jozef Ignác Bajza, the author of the first novel in Slovak, but also with dozens of bishops, canons, French priests fleeing the French Revolution and many people outside the Catholic Church.

 Present

-Today, the church is deteriorating due to vibrations caused by heavy traffic on the access ramp to the nearby Nový Most bridge.
+Today, the church is deteriorating due to vibrations caused by heavy traffic on the access ramp to the nearby Nový Most.
 Restoration efforts began in 1997 and the cathedral has been a national cultural monument since 11 November 2002.

 Since 2003, it has hosted the Korunovačné slávnosti (Coronation Feasts) festival which re-enacts the coronation of one of the monarchs crowned in the cathedral.
 From 1995 to February 2008 it was the co-cathedral of the Archdiocese of Bratislava-Trnava.

 Additional information

-Video and Photo of reconstruction of gold-plated representation of the Crown of St. Stephen (in Slovak).
+Video and Photo of reconstruction of gold-plated representation of the Crown of St Stephen (in Slovak).